yuanqing/vdx/README.md

 ### &lt;pattern&gt;

-Globs of input files to process.
+One or more globs of input files to process.

 ### [options]

-*Use the `-d` or `--debug` flag to print the underlying FFmpeg command that is being run.*
+*Use the `-d` or `--debug` flag to print the underlying FFmpeg commands that are being run.*

 #### -c, --crop [&lt;x&gt;,&lt;y&gt;,]&lt;width&gt;,&lt;height&gt;